Gwill/cxwangyi.github.com/_posts/2012-11-11-learning-go-opengl.md

 ---
 {% include JB/setup %}

-To program OpenGL using Go, you need the `github.com/chsc/gogl` pacakge.
-To install it, simply typing
+To program OpenGL using Go, you can use the `github.com/chsc/gogl` pacakge.
+To install an example of it, simply type

      go get github.com/chsc/gogl/examples/gopher

-If you were prompted with an error about `glfw`, just install it.
-With Mac OS X, typing
+If you were prompted with an error about missing `glfw`, just install it.
+With Mac OS X, type

      brew install glfw